Private Information Retrieval from Locally Repairable Databases with Colluding Servers: Abstract

 \section{Abstract}

-Information-theoretical private information retrieval (PIR) is considered from a coded database with colluding servers.
-The storage code is a locally repairable code (LRC) with maximal recoverability (MR), and in particular, with optimal global minimum distance, for arbitrary code parameters: Number of local groups $ g $, locality $ r $, local distance $ \delta $, dimension $ k \leq gr $ and length $ n = g(r + \delta - 1) $.
-Servers are identified bijectively with local groups, and only locally non-redundant information is considered and downloaded from each server, that is, only $ r $ nodes (out of $ r+\delta-1 $) are considered per server.
-When the remaining MDS code, after removing all locally redundant nodes, is a linearized Reed-Solomon code, a PIR scheme is provided achieving the (download) rate $ R = (N - k - rt + 1)/N $, where $ N = gr = n - g(\delta - 1) $ is the length of the restricted MDS code, for any $ t $ colluding servers such that $ k + rt \leq N $.
-The field size is roughly $ g^r $, polynomial in the number of servers $ g $.
-Assume an arbitrarily large number of stored files.
-If $ N - k - rt = 0 $, the rate $ R = 1/N $ is the highest known and coincides with that of previous PIR schemes that work for any MDS storage code.
-If $ N - k - rt > 0 $, the achieved rate $ R > 1/N $ coincides with the best known rate of PIR schemes for MDS storage codes (but which do not work for LRCs or linearized Reed-Solomon storage codes) and is always strictly higher than that of known PIR schemes that work for arbitrary MDS storage codes.
-Finally, the obtained PIR scheme can also be adapted to the case where communication between the user and each server is through a linearly-coded network, achieving the same rate as previous known PIR schemes but with polynomial field sizes in the number of servers, instead of exponential.
+We consider information-theoretical private information retrieval (PIR) from a coded database with colluding servers.
+We target, for the first time, locally repairable storage codes (LRCs).
+We consider any number of local groups $ g $, locality $ r $, local distance $ \delta $ and dimension $ k $.
+Our main contribution is a PIR scheme for maximally recoverable (MR) LRCs based on linearized Reed--Solomon codes, which achieve the smallest field sizes among MR-LRCs for many parameter regimes.
+In our scheme, nodes are identified with codeword symbols and servers are identified with local groups of nodes.
+Only locally non-redundant information is downloaded from each server, that is, only $ r $ nodes (out of $ r+\delta-1 $) are downloaded per server.
+The PIR scheme achieves the (download) rate $ R = (N - k - rt + 1)/N $, where $ N = gr $ is the length of the MDS code obtained after removing the local parities, and for any $ t $ colluding servers such that $ k + rt \leq N $.
+For an unbounded number of stored files, the obtained rate is strictly larger than those of known PIR schemes that work for any MDS code.
+Finally, the obtained PIR scheme can also be adapted when communication between the user and each server is performed via linear network coding, achieving the same rate as previous PIR schemes for this scenario but with polynomial finite field sizes, instead of exponential.
+Our rates are equal to those of PIR schemes for Reed--Solomon codes, but Reed--Solomon codes are incompatible with the MR-LRC property or linear network coding, thus our PIR scheme is less restrictive in its applications.